manish-anandani/Data-Science-Projects/README.md

    -
    - Build a model to perform simple analytics with Pyspark on the real estate valuation dataset and predict the house price per unit area
    - This is primarily an application of spark, pyspark.ml, vector assembler, LinearRegression

+3 Network_Intrusion_Analysis_using_Pysparkv1.0.ipynb
+   -
+   - Build a model to perform complex analytics on a network intrusion dataset using Pyspark
+   - This is primarily an application of spark, pyspark.ml, vector assembler, LinearRegression

+4 Sentiment_Classification_using_nltk_pyspark_streamlitv1.0.ipynb
+   -
+   - Build a model to perform sentiment classification by analyzing the tweets data for major US airlines with Pyspark
+   - This is primarily an application of spark, pyspark.ml, vector assembler, nltk, NaiveBayes and streamlit or UI